rottaro/CLIF-pt-consult-order-tte/README.md

 1. **Download This Repository**

+2. **Update Config**:

+- Open `config/config.json`
-2. **Update Config**: Open config/config.json.
-Fill out the site_name, clif_folder path and time_zone.
-A MIMIC folder path will only be used if the site name string contains mimic (ie. MIMIC-CLIF) time_bin_size and time_end should be 4 or 48 but they are here to be customized if needed.
+- Fill out the site_name, clif_folder path and time_zone.
+A MIMIC folder path will only be used if the site name string contains mimic (ie. MIMIC-CLIF)
+- `time_bin_size` and `time_end` should be 4 and 48 respectively but they are the configuration to be customized if needed.

 4. **Run Script**: Run the entire pipeline using the commands.
 ```